Shooting range: Archery ranges

 Oftentimes the same range is made available to both bow and gun shooters.
-However, there are many ranges that have been made available exclusively for archers, and thousands of them can be found in the USA.
-The most popular types of archery ranges include 3-D ranges, field ranges and indoor ranges.
+However, there are many ranges that have been made available exclusively for archers, which lack the backstop to safely contain bullets The most popular types of archery ranges include 3-D ranges, field ranges and indoor ranges.

 Components

 Firing point

 The firing point normally is at a defined point on the ground, and on a civilian range will usually be level and flat.
 Outdoor ranges without a covered firing point are usually grass, often on a slightly raised, flattened mound.
 Outdoor ranges with a covered firing point are usually concrete or tarmacadam.
 Outdoor military range firing points are not usually covered and may have other configurations, e.g., sloping, a gravel base or hole in the ground.

 A "fixed firing point" or echelon rifle range is where the targets are located at the various distances with the marksman or woman shooting from the one firing point.
 The most advanced rifle range of this design was constructed for the Commonwealth Games New Delhi 2010.

 The firing point cover can be as simple as a tent, to a frame with only a roof (to keep off rain or sunshine) to a substantial building with appropriate apertures to shoot through.